DevExpress/devextreme-documentation/concepts/05 Widgets/Toolbar/05 Specify Item Type.md

-A **Toolbar** item may be plain text or a widget.
+A **Toolbar** item may be plain text or a UI component.
 Text items should have the [text](/api-reference/_hidden/CollectionWidgetItem/text.md '/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#text') field specified.

 ---
 ##### jQuery